Backlund, Gaudreau score 2 goals each as Flames top Avs, 6-3

-DENVER (AP) -- Mikael Backlund scored two of Calgary's four goals in the second period and also had an assist, and the Flames beat the Colorado Avalanche 6-3 on Tuesday night.
+Mikael Backlund scored two of Calgary's four goals in the second period and also had an assist, and the Flames beat the Avalanche 6-3 on Tuesday night.

+''We had some luck on our side, but if you see that second period we had a lot of good chances that something should have went in,'' said Kris Versteeg, who had a goal and an assist. ''You're going to need those nights.''

 Johnny Gaudreau also had two goals and an assist for the Flames.
-All of Calgary's second-period goals deflected off Colorado players.

 Brian Elliott had 25 saves for the Flames, who have won nine of 12.